echasnovski/mini.nvim/readmes/mini-deps.md

 ### Plugin manager

-Depends on [`git`](https://git-scm.com/) CLI tool being installed and callable.
+Depends on [`git`](https://git-scm.com/) CLI tool (at least version 2.36.0) being installed and callable.
 Make sure to have it set up.

 See more details in [Features](#features) and [help file](../doc/mini-deps.txt).